 Also, keep in mind that one of the benefits of moving to AWS Cloud services is the cost savings.
 There’s potential for much more due to ongoing optimization after the cloud migration.

-This is another area where working with an AWS consulting partner that has migration and post-migration optimization experience can be beneficial.
+This is another area where working with an AWS consulting partner that has migration experience can be beneficial.

 Following the steps outlined will give you a general idea of what to expect in terms of your cloud migration costs.
 If you’re interested in a more fine-tuned cost estimate, as well as in learning more about the benefits and “how to do it” of moving to an AWS Cloud service, ClearScale can help.

-As an Amazon Web Services (AWS) Premier Consulting Partner, ClearScale has extensive knowledge of Amazon’s best-in-class services and proven cloud migration services.
-Our track record of success includes more than 400 infrastructure and application migrations for clients of all sizes across a wide array of industries.
+As an Amazon Web Services (AWS) Premier Tier Partner, ClearScale has extensive knowledge of Amazon’s best-in-class services and proven cloud migration services.
+Our track record of success includes more than 500 infrastructure and application migrations for clients of all sizes across a wide array of industries.

 ClearScale can partner with you to help you transform your business by leveraging all the cloud has to offer.